Willow-Jean Prime: Third term, 2023-present

 Prime was placed 9th on the Labour Party list for the 2023 general election.
 It was reported her high placement reflected the late decision of Kiritapu Allan not to seek re-election.
 At the election, Prime was unseated in Northland by National Party candidate Grant McCallum who won a 6,000 vote majority; however, Prime was re-elected on the Labour Party list.

 On 30 November, Prime assumed the children, youth, and associate education (Māori) portfolios in the Shadow Cabinet of Chris Hipkins.
 On 5 December 2023, Prime was granted retention of the title The Honourable, in recognition of her term as a member of the Executive Council.
 On 6 December she was appointed a member of the Social Services and Community committee.

 On 7 March 2025, Prime gained the education portfolio but lost the youth and association education (Māori) portfolios during a cabinet reshuffle.
+In early August 2025, The New Zealand Herald reported that Prime had declined multiple opportunities by Education Minister Erica Stanford to be briefed on the Government's proposed changes to the National Certificate of Educational Achievement (NCEA) high school certificate.
+After Stanford reached out to Hipkins, Prime declined the invitation on the grounds that she wanted to speak with parents and teachers first.

+On 5 February 2026, Prime was selected to contest the electorate in the 2026 election.

+On 11 March 2026, Prime lost the education portfolio to Ginny Anderson in Labour's first reshuffle of the year.
+She did however gain the social development portfolio.